Reuters: Funding by the UK Government

 In November 2019, the UK Foreign Office released archive documents confirming that it had provided funding to Reuters during the 1960s and 1970s so that Reuters could expand its coverage in the Middle East.
 An agreement was made between the Information Research Department (IRD) and Reuters for the UK Treasury to provide £350,000 over four years to fund Reuters' expansion.
-The UK government had already been funding the Latin American department of Reuters through a shell company, but that method was discounted for the Middle East operation since the accounting of the shell company looked suspicious, and the IRD stated that the company "already looks queer to anyone who might wish to investigate why such an inactive and unprofitable company continues to run."
+The UK government had already been funding the Latin American department of Reuters through a shell company, but that method was discounted for the Middle East operation since the accounting of the shell company looked suspicious.
 Instead, the BBC was used to fund the project by paying for enhanced subscriptions to the news organisation for which the Treasury would reimburse the BBC at a later date.
-The IRD acknowledged that this agreement would not give them editorial control over Reuters, although the IRD believed it would give them political influence over Reuters' work, stating "this influence would flow, at the top level, from Reuters' willingness to consult and to listen to views expressed on the results of its work."
+The IRD acknowledged that this agreement would not give them editorial control over Reuters, although they believed it would give them political influence "from Reuters' willingness to consult and to listen to views expressed on the results of its work."

 Partnership with TASS

-On 1 June 2020, Reuters announced that Russian news agency TASS had joined its "Reuters Connect" programme, comprising a then-total of 18 partner agencies.
-Reuters president Michael Friedenberg said he was "delighted that TASS and Reuters are building upon our valued partnership."
+On 1 June 2020, Reuters announced that Russian news agency TASS had joined its "Reuters Connect" programme, comprising 18 partner agencies at the time.
 Two years later, TASS's membership in Reuters Connect came under scrutiny in the wake of the 2022 Russian invasion of Ukraine; Politico reported that Reuters staff members were "frustrated and embarrassed" that their agency had not suspended its partnership with TASS.

 On 23 March 2022, Reuters removed TASS from its "content marketplace."
-Matthew Keen, interim CEO of Reuters said "we believe making TASS content available on Reuters Connect is not aligned with the Thomson Reuters Trust Principles."
+Matthew Keen, interim CEO of Reuters, said "we believe making TASS content available on Reuters Connect is not aligned with the Thomson Reuters Trust Principles."

 Fossil fuel advertising

-An investigation by The Intercept, The Nation, and DeSmog found that Reuters is one of the leading media outlets that publishes advertising for the fossil fuel industry.
-Journalists who cover climate change for Reuters are concerned that conflicts of interest with the companies and industries that caused climate change and obstructed action will reduce the credibility of their reporting on climate change and cause readers to downplay the climate crisis.
+An investigation by The Intercept, The Nation, Drilled, and DeSmog found that Reuters is one of the leading media outlets that publishes advertising for the fossil fuel industry.
+Some journalists who cover climate change for Reuters are concerned that conflicts of interest with the companies and industries responsible reduces the credibility of their reporting and causes readers to downplay the climate crisis.
+Reuters later removed a Saudi Aramco-sponsored podcast on energy.